 About Catherine Renault

-Dr. Renault is currently Chair of the Board of Directors for the Maine Center for Entrepreneurial Development, Chair of the Board of Managers for Sea Change Group, LLC and a partner in Native Power, LLC.
-She also has an adjunct appointment at the University of Maine with the Foster Center for Student Innovation.
+Dr. Renault is immediate past Chair of the Board of Directors for the Maine Center for Entrepreneurial Development, a member of the Board of the Maine Aquaculture Innovation Center, and past Chair of the Board of Managers for Sea Change Group, LLC.
+She also has had a research appointment at the University of Maine with the Foster Center for Student Innovation.